destiny911/obsidian-auto-move-on-property/README.md

 # Obsidian Auto Move On Property Plugin

-Automatically move notes from your vault root to folders based on YAML property values.
+Automatically move notes from your vault / ROOT to folders based on YAML property values.
 No scripting or manual triggers required—just set your rules in the plugin settings UI!

 ## Features